-The passage of the Conservative government’s latest omnibus disaster, Bill C-45, has pissed off a lot of Aboriginal Canadians.
+The passage of the Conservative government’s latest omnibus bill, Bill C-45, has ticked off a lot of Aboriginal Canadians.
 The frustration has been building for some time, culminating in dozens of rallies in cities across Canada yesterday.

 Although C-45’s unilateral changes to the Indian Act are of particular concern, First Nations groups are also concerned about a rash of other bills(pdf) directly affecting everything from band elections to drinking water on reserves.
 All these changes are being pushed forward with limited or no consultation with First Nations.